Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Prior to World War I the Adelaide Steamship Company operated a number of smaller coastal passenger-cargo liners, all of which were used for wartime duties.
 After the war and with the economy being what is was the company decided to operate mainly its cargo services with very limited passenger facilities.

-1. TSMV Manunda
+1. TSMV Manunda:

 In 1927 a new 9,119 GRT liner was ordered, which was to be built by William Beardmore & Co, Dalmuir Scotland for the Adelaide Steamship Company.
 This ship was to recommence the company’s fulltime Australian coastal passenger services.
-The TSMV Manunda was built and commenced her duties in 1929.
-She was the largest ship the company had ever built and accommodated 176 First Class, 136 Second Class passengers and sailed at a comfortable service speed of 15 knots.
-Her story will be continued throughout the page.
+The T.S.M.V.
+Manunda was built and commenced her duties in 1929.

 A colour postcard of the Manunda

-2. TSMV Manoora
+2. TSMV Manoora:

 A wonderful view of the Manoora passing under the Sydney Harbour Bridge – the famed “Coat Hanger”